 Now the going got really tough during this time and called for some serious time management and planning with a constant supply of motivation.
 The working hours at Maruti were stressful to say the least.
 I used to wake up at 6:30 in the morning and come home at around 8:30 at night, leaving me with just 10 hours for the day.
 After coming home, it took an hour to freshen up, eat and sit for some 10-15 minutes with the family.
 I used to sit on my laptop at around 9:30 and get up at around 11:20 or 12.
 There was no time for anything, literally anything else.
 Weekends were reserved for Mocks and weekdays were reserved for their analyses and filling any gaps in my understanding of a topic.
 This was fine by me; I was getting over 6 hours of sleep and I was utilizing my commute time for reading and watching news.

 But then lightening struck, I was posted in Manesar for 2 months right before CAT.
 I just told myself one thing, “plenty of people do it with worse working hours, why can’t I?”. this zid to be better and more competitive prevented me from quitting the job.
 A thorough analyses of my time structure showed a saving of 10 mins each in the morning and afternoon if took accommodation somewhere close to the factory, which mind you, would have been a 30 min bus ride away, followed by a 10-minute walk.
 So finally, my timing looked something as follows.
 I used to wake up at 5:45 in the morning and come back home by 9 at night.
-And ate lunch and rushed to my laptop by 9:45.
+And ate dinner and rushed to my laptop by 9:45.
 I was left with 8 hours.
-I asked my mother to make a cup of coffee for me and I used to study for around 2 hours, some days I would pass out on my table to wake the next morning with the blaring sound of my alarm.
+I asked my mom to make a cup of coffee for me and I used to study for around 2 hours, some days I would pass out on my table to wake up the next morning with the blaring sound of my alarm.

 There was just one source of motivation during these times.
 My good old pal, MDI, the one that I had my heart on.
 It was on my way to work and I used to remove my earphone everyday in the bus to see it and everyday while coming back home I told myself, “Work for that Dream you dumbass” and that’s how I kept working through these times.